-This is our second Modern Slavery statement published in accordance with the Modern Slavery Act 2015.
-This statement reviews the progress made in the seven months since our first statement in November 2018, and sets our objectives for the coming year.
+This is our third Modern Slavery statement published in accordance with the Modern Slavery Act 2015.
+This statement reviews the progress made in the 12 months since our second statement in August 2019.
+Our first statement was published in November 2018

-- Liberty Fabric, which is the home of our in-house fabric design studio and archive, and operates Liberty’s global wholesale fabric business, including a wholly-owned fabric printing mill in Italy;
+- Liberty Fabrics, which is the home of our in-house fabric design studio and archive, and operates Liberty’s global wholesale fabric business, including a wholly-owned fabric printing mill in Italy;

 Our business operations are delivered by approximately 600 employees globally.

-Liberty London product is exclusively designed in-house in the UK, with apparel and leather goods production outsourced directly to factories in the UK, Italy, Portugal, India, China, Lithuania, Turkey and Romania.
-Ambient foods and homeware are produced by manufacturers in the UK and Europe, either directly or through agents.
+Liberty brand product is exclusively designed in-house in the UK, with apparel and accessories production outsourced directly to factories in the UK, Italy, Portugal, India, China, Lithuania, Turkey and Romania.
+Ambient foods, homeware and beauty accessories are produced by manufacturers in the UK and Europe, indirectly through licensing, distributors or agents.

-Liberty Retail offers a curated edit of third-party brands across multiple product categories, including beauty, accessories and ready to wear.
+Liberty Retail offers a curated edit of third-party brands across multiple product categories, including beauty, accessories, home, and ready to wear.
 These supply chains are managed by the brands themselves.

 The CEO and CFO retain ultimate responsibility for ensuring that the Liberty Group continues to monitor and mitigate its human rights risk.
 Sponsored by the CEO, in March 2019 we established the CSR Steering Committee, formed of individuals from the Leadership Team in CSR, Human Resources (HR), Buying, Retail and Marketing.
 The objectives of the CSR Steering Committee are to support the CEO, CFO, and CSR Department by:

 - Embedding and promoting responsible ways of working throughout the business

 - Ensuring effective devolvement of actions to individual departments